-After looking through a minimum of 12 gas ignited portable grills, a big part of why we ranked the Q1200 at top is because its design is durable and tough, and its work tables are convenient (can be folded out).
+If you look through a dozen or so gas ignited portable grills, a big part of why you’d rank the Q1200 at top is because its design is durable and tough, and its work tables are convenient (can be folded out).
 Although the Q2200 is a lot wider and taller, both take up the same footprint as far as the length.

 As well, maintaining it is easy and, despite it not even weighing 30 pounds (just about if you attach a propane cylinder to it), it’s not hard at all to carry (remember, this guy doesn’t have wheels).